The leading source of labour statistics

 ILOSTAT Microdata Processing Quick Guide: Principles and methods underlying the ILO’s processing of anonymized household survey microdata

-This Quick Guide presents the anonymized microdata processing undertaken by the Data Production and Analysis Unit in the ILO Department of Statistics.
+This Quick Guide (last updated in September 2024) presents the anonymized microdata processing undertaken by the Data Production and Analysis Unit in the ILO Department of Statistics.
 It describes why and how the unit carries out this activity, as well as the potential expansion of this work.
 It also mentions considerations and limitations to take into account by data users.

 Automated processes